Last Updated: 11/1/2022

 When you visit our Sites via a mobile device (e.g., tablet, smartphone etc.), we collect a “device identifier.”
 A device identifier is a small data file which uniquely identifies your mobile device.
 A device identifier gives us information about your device’s browsing and use of the Sites.

-Below we list the different types of Cookies that are used on our Sites.
+View the different types of Cookies that are used on our Sites by clicking here or clicking the cookie icon on the bottom right corner.

 Retention periods for cookie information depend on the type of cookie.
 Session cookies only stay as long as you are browsing with your device, while persistent cookies stay on your browsing device until they expire or are deleted.
 Each category of cookie listed below is either a session cookie or persistent cookie, and retention periods for each cookie are listed.